-What this means for you is an easy place to find a host of Amazon Prime Day cycling deals, saving you the effort of trawling through Amazon.
-We'll do the hard work to find those niche little deals that no-one knows about.
+What this means for you is an easy place to find a host of Amazon Prime Day cycling deals, saving you the time and effort of sifting through Amazon yourself.
+We'll do the hard work to find all the deals, including those niche little savings that no-one knows about.
 All you need to do is sit back, enjoy the ride, and take advantage by picking yourself up some discounts along the way.

 - Best road bike groupsets 2019

 - 9 best Oakley sunglasses for cycling 2019

 Our pick of Amazon Prime Day cycling deals

 There's nothing us cyclists love more than a quality cup of coffee at the end of a long ride - perhaps ignoring a slice cake.
 This De'Longhi Magnifica coffee machine is just one of the many coffee machines available with vast Amazon Prime Day discounts.

 Garmin Edge 520 Plus GPS computer - £149.99 (Was £199.99)